Beyond the Classical Tuscany

 The Time is Always Right for Focaccia

-A stop at any one of the bars at the Consuma will introduce you to the hearty mountain breakfasts that this area prefers, in particular Bar Consumo with its freshly baked schiacciata (sometimes called focaccia) filled with porcini mushrooms, prosciutto and fontina or simply plain with a drizzle of olive oil and a sprinkling of crispy salt flakes.
+A stop at any one of the bars at the Consuma will introduce you to the hearty mountain breakfast that this area prefers, in particular, Bar Consumi with its freshly baked schiacciata (sometimes called focaccia) filled with porcini mushrooms, prosciutto, and fontina cheese or simply plain with a drizzle of olive oil and a sprinkling of crispy salt flakes.

-Once you have walked around and explored the castle, you can either hike down to the parish church (pieve in Italian) or drive the km and a half.
+There is a ticket to get in, but it is not always open, however, you can walk around and explored the area.
+With just a short hike, it is possible to go down to the parish church (pieve in Italian) or you can drive the km and a half.
 There is ample parking.
 The church is not always open to the public but you can inquire at the buildings in front of it for more information for a visit.
-Now considered a National Monument, and the actual home for the Fraternità di Romena which hosts many spiritual events, the Pieve di Romena dates back to the VIII century.
+The Pieve di Romena dates back to the VIII century is considered a National Monument and the actual home for the Fraternità di Romena which hosts many spiritual events.

-Though it has suffered two major restructurings after a mudslide in 1678 and an earthquake in 1729, the basic beauty of the church has not been changed.
-Especially noteworthy are the capitals on the columns inside the church which are believed to be from Lombard artisans in the 1100’s and the abside, with the varying rows of columns.
+Though it has suffered two major restructurings after a mudslide in 1678 and an earthquake in 1729, the basic lines of the church have not been changed.
+Especially noteworthy are the capitals on the columns inside the church which are believed to be from Lombard artisans in the 1100’s and the apse, with the varying rows of columns.

 Step Back into Time with these Small Towns

 Proceed down into the town of Pratovecchio which offers two spacious and special squares.
-The newer of the two is named after Paolo Uccello, an important Florentine artist from the 1400’s whose family came from Pratovecchio.
+The newer of the two is named after Paolo Uccello, an important Florentine artist from the 1400’s whose family came from Pratovecchio and who has left several special pieces of art in Florence.
 It is a circular piazza with a fountain in the center and a small park for children.

-After a visit to Pratovecchio one can proceed to Stia, only a few kilometers up the road.
-You could even walk there (only 2.5km).
+After a visit to Pratovecchio, one can proceed to Stia, only a few kilometers up the road.
 Often referred to as the source of the Arno River which flows through Florence, Stia was actually founded as the market town to the Castello di Porciano, located a short distance up the hill.
 The actual source of the Arno is located on Mount Falterona and is just one of the many walking excursions one can take from this area.

 The Art of Wool in Stia

-Stia still produces its "panno casentino" which is a fuzzy wool cloth: you will find shops around town where you can buy winter coats made in the quite particular cloth, orange and green being the most popular colors, to take home as a special Italian souvenir.
+Stia still produces "panno Casentino" a fuzzy wool cloth and you will find shops around town where you can buy winter coats made in the quite particular cloth.
+Insider tip: orange and green are the traditional colors so if you are looking for a special souvenir, this would be perfect.

 Picnic at Camaldoli